Knowledge graph

 Overview

-Knowledge graphs are generated per-team in Prophecy.
-Each knowledge graph contains information from fabrics and project entities, including the statistical usages of these entities.
+Knowledge graphs are generated per fabric in Prophecy.
+Each knowledge graph contains information from fabrics and other entities, including the statistical usages of these entities.
 It also contains computed fields that further refine Copilot's capabilities.

 Your data itself is never stored in the knowledge graph.
 For more details, see Data privacy with Data Copilot.